mikimer/LoRa/README.md

 ![](assets/Zapier_sheets7.png)

-Switch from Zapier to the Google Sheet tab to see the results of the integration.
+Switch from the Zapier tab to the Google Sheet tab to see the results of the integration.
 Zapier is now automatically posting data into Column A, `Date/Time` and Column B, `PDU`.
-We'll now add formulas to the Sheet to decode the PDU:
+We'll now add formulas to **Row 3** of the Sheet to decode the PDU:

 Column C - **Time PT**
 `=CONCATENATE( mod(left(right($A3,8),2)+17,24),":", right(left(right($A3,8),5),2))`